Constitution and Constitutionalism | Explained

 Written Constraints in the constitution, however, are not constraining by themselves.
 Tyrants will not become benevolent rulers simply because the constitution tells them to.
 In order to guard against violations against the letter and spirit of the constitution.

 Constitutionalism and Democracy

 The authoritarian government are by nature very nature unconstitutional.
-Such government think of themselves as above the law, and therefore see no necessity for the separation of powers or representative governance.
+Such governments think of themselves as above the law and therefore see no necessity for the separation of powers or representative governance.
 Constitutionalism, however, is primarily based on the notion of people’s sovereignty, which is to be exercised in a limited manner by a representative government.